AntonChernov/aiohttp_service_cookie_template/README.md

 "full_name": "Anton Chernov",
 "github_username": "AntonChernov",
-"app_name": "mygolangapiservice",
+"app_name": "myaiohttpapiservice",
-"project_short_description": "Golang API service.",
+"project_short_description": "Aiohttp API service.",

 NOTE: Please remember this template not finished and good only for lokal development(But maybe not so gud :) )